Azure-Samples/ms-identity-msal-java-samples/2-client-side/Device-Code-Flow/README.md

   - java
 products:
   - azure
-  - azure-active-directory
+  - microsoft-entra-id
   - ms-graph
   - entra
 description: "This sample demonstrates calling the Microsoft Graph from a Java console application without a browser for interaction"
 urlFragment: msal-java-invoking-protected-api-device-code
 ---

-# Invoking an API protected by Azure AD from a device without a browser for interaction
+# Invoking an API protected by Microsoft Entra ID from a device without a browser for interaction

 ## About this sample